-- Cities and other administrative areas of importance. - The numerator should be disaggregated across the six general regimens described below.
+- Cities and other administrative areas of importance. - The numerator should be disaggregated across the regimens described below.

 Please provide city-specific data for this indicator.
-Space has been created in the data entry sheet to provide information for the capital city as well as one or two other key cities of high epidemiological relevance: for example, those that have the highest HIV burden or have committed to ending AIDS by 2030.
+Space has been created in the data entry sheet to provide information for the capital city and one or two other key cities of high epidemiological relevance, such as those with the highest HIV burden or those that have committed to ending AIDS by 2030.

-The numerator should be disaggregated by the six categories below (WHO recommends the first three regimens) for pregnant women living with HIV for preventing mother-to-child transmission.
-Each woman should only be counted once in one of the six cells:
+The numerator should be disaggregated by the categories below.
+Each woman should only be counted once in one of the cells:

 - 1. Newly initiated on antiretroviral therapy during the current pregnancy. - 2.
-Already receiving antiretroviral therapy before the current pregnancy. - 3.
-Maternal triple antiretroviral medicine prophylaxis (prophylaxis component of WHO option B). - 4.
-Maternal AZT (prophylaxis component during pregnancy and delivery of WHO option A). - 5.
-Single-dose nevirapine (with or without tail) only. - 6.
-Other (please comment: for example, specify regimen, uncategorized, etc.).
+Already receiving antiretroviral therapy before the current pregnancy. - 3.Other (please specify regimen).